swaroopg92/penpa-edit/README.md

 * Mouse Middle Button: Shortcut to switch between Problem/Solution mode while in "setter mode".
 To activate, select YES.
 * Reload Protection: Reload Button.
 Users can now choose if they want the webpage to ask for confirmation for reloading or closing the page.
 This is to avoid accidental closing of tab or refreshing.
 Default is "OFF".
 * Conflict Detection: It is upcoming feature.
 Some of the puzzle genres have smart checking ability.
 Default is ON.
 User can turn it OFF for the ongoing puzzle or for all the future puzzles.
+* Check pencil marks: User option to enable conflict checker to look for conflicts in pencil marks as well.
+* Button "Edit tags for conflict checker": User option to dynamically change conflict checker settings by modifying these tags.
+* Any color can match green line/edge in solution: User option to enable multi colored solution for lines.
+Somewhat similar to puzz-link different loop colors option.
+Although in puzz.link, when two different colored lines touch, they would unite to single color.
+This does not happen here.
 * Sudoku Z/Y & XCV Keys: User can turn off Sudoku Shortcut Keys.
 Useful in puzzles involving alphabets.

 #### Saving/Storage
 Note - Settings are saved locally for the best user experience.
 * Saved Settings: Clear cookies -> To reset the settings.
+* Auto-save puzzle in browser history -> This could be additional layer of protection on top of "Reload Protection".
+When the tab becomes invisible (tab change or other reason) then the current state of penpa would be pushed and saved in the browser history.
+This would enable easy recovery of the progress in case of accidental refresh or tab close.
+[Cautious] If frequently changing tabs, browser history may get populated with these links.
 * Local Storage: Default is ON.
 It stores the local progress of the solution in the solver mode.
 User can clear the storage of ongoing puzzle using "Clear this puzzle" button or entire storage using "clear all" button.

 ### Stop Watch